• Skip to main content

 30 October 2013 by Gramilano 7 Comments

 Valery Gergiev says he is delighted at the appointment of Nikolay Tsiskaridze as the new head of the historic Vaganova Ballet Academy, but not everyone is so happy.
-Diana Vishneva, herself a … [Read more...] about Diana Vishneva ‘outraged’ by the appointment of Tsiskaridze at the Vaganova Academy
+Diana Vishneva, herself a graduate … [Read more...] about Diana Vishneva ‘outraged’ by the appointment of Tsiskaridze at the Vaganova Academy

 Tsiskaridze is Principal and Lopatkina the new Artistic Director of the Vaganova Academy